robbintt/metmuseum-mcp/README.md

 - Inputs:
   - `objectId` (number): The id of the object to retrieve
+  - `returnImage` (boolean, optional, default: true): Whether to return the image (if available) of the object and add it to the server resources
 - Outputs:
   ```
   Title: Self-Portrait with a Straw Hat (obverse: The Potato Peeler)